 Sexual Assault Prevention

-· Wednesday July 18th – Part 1 becomes available (takes about 2 hours to complete)
+· Mid-July – Part 1 becomes available (takes about 2 hours to complete)

 · 30 days after you complete part 1, you will receive an email stating that part 2 is available

-· Part 2 will be due by September 24.
+· Part 2 will be due by the end of September.

 *Failure to complete part 1 or part 2 by the established deadlines will result in a non-refundable $50 fine for each part.